ashwathhalemane/developer-portfolio/README.md

 ## Sections

-✔️ Summary and About me:
+✔️ Summary:

 A Computer Science graduate with four years of experience as a Software Engineer, specializing in the Security domain, particularly in Application security, vulnerability management, penetration testing, and identity-related projects.
 Currently engaged in a capstone project focused on **Low-resource Machine Translation**.
-I am particularly drawn to roles involving impactful projects in Software Engineering, Full-stack Development, Backend Development, Security Analytics, AI research, and Application Security.
+I am particularly drawn to roles involving impactful projects in Software Engineering, Full-stack Development, Backend Development, Security Analytics & AI research, and Application Security.

 ***